29 Southwestern Decorating Ideas for 2025

 Image courtesy of Jobe Corral Architects

-Create a tranquil desert escape in your southwestern bedroom.
-Imagine a plush, rust-colored comforter adorned with geometric patterns in cream and turquoise, mimicking the hues of a desert sunset.
-The bed frame, crafted from dark wood with clean lines, offers a sturdy base.
+Create a tranquil desert escape in your southwestern bedroom with warm, rust-colored accents adorned with geometric patterns in cream and turquoise, mimicking the hues of a desert sunset.
+A bed frame, crafted from dark wood with clean lines, offers a sturdy base.
 Woven throws and colorful accent pillows add pops of texture and vibrancy.

 Southwestern Bedroom